JasnRathore/BUISQL/README.md

-"# BUISQL"

-A simple Mysql data viewer made using eel
+# BUISQL

+>NOTE:
-The config file has default credentials
+>The config file has default credentials
-Change it to your personal credentials
+>Change it to your personal credentials

+BUISQL is a simple GUI application built to view MYSQL Data without using the command line

+It is built with [eel](https://github.com/python-eel/Eel) and mysqlconnector.

+######Python libraries used:
+- eel
+- mysqlconnector
+- json
+- datetime

+######External Depedndencies:
+ - Tailwind css { Using Tailwind CLI }